 What are Quick Answers?

-“Validate a prototype" is one of six types of Quick Answers.
+“Validate a prototype" is one of seven types of Quick Answers.
 Each Quick Answer provides a unique insight or answers a question you have.

 For “Validate a prototype," we’re asking participants if they find the prototype valuable.